dionenak/DynamicTopicModel-DTM/README.md

 - TopicCoh_LDA: includes the computation of two topic coherence measurements for a range of topics numbers- Cv and Umass.
 We separated each timeslice and implemented LDA on each, in order for us to find the most suitable number of topics and go on with our analysis.
+- DMT_analysis: includes the training of DMT model, saving/loading the model, make a dataframe with all topics and word frequencies.
+Last but not least, we used pyLDAvis for visualization of each time slice topics' structure.